gda2015/datasets/README.md

 1. Alternative_Vehicles = will my Telsa make it to the next charging station?
 1. Baby_Names = what's a good name for my baby?
 1. Census_Estimates = why do my forecasts suck?
+1. COVID19_NYS = is it "safe" to go outside?